-How merchant settlements are processed
+How merchant settlements and installments are processed

 Settlement is a process by which a merchant transaction is paid and the platform transfers the funds into the merchant’s account.
 The settlement can be made into an account inside Pismo (internal transfer) or outside Pismo (external transfer).